yaitoo/xun/README.md

 - Works with Go's built-in `html/template`.
 It is built-in support for Server-Side Rendering (SSR).
 - Built-in Form and Validate feature with i18n support.
 - Support Page Router in `StaticViewEngine` and `HtmlViewEngine`.
-- Support mixed viewer by ViewEngines: `StaticViewEngine`, `JsonViewEngine` and `HtmlViewEngine`.
+- Support multiple viewers by ViewEngines: `StaticViewEngine`, `JsonViewEngine` and `HtmlViewEngine`.
 You can feel free to add custom view engine, eg `XmlViewEngine`.
 - Support to reload changed static files automatically in development environment.